sorinbadea/cnn/README.md

 For training a Postgres SQL database is nedeeed; a Dockerfile is provided in pg-sql-docker directory, one_images/ two_images/ and houses/ contains assoxiated images used for training;

-It is highly recommended to set-up a python virtual environment;
+It is highly recommended to set-up a python virtual environment, I uses tensorflow, PIL qnd numpy